widcardw/obsidian-asciimath/README.md

 **Warning**: Some of the rules are not exactly consistent with http://asciimath.org, especially the matrix.
 For more information, please refer to https://asciimath.widcard.win.

+#### Migrating from notes created with plugin version version 0.6.3 or lower.

+In previous version of the plugin users had to use this special syntax for inline math.
+This feature is deprecated is will be removed in the future.
+> Note: default code blocks with three backticks will be supported as usual.

+To prepare your notes for the newer version of the plugin, you must convert your old AsciiMath notes to LaTeX.
+You can do this by using commands:
+- Hit `Ctrl + P` to open up command pallet.
+- Search for "Convert AsciiMath to LaTeX".
+Choose one of the two available commands by the "obsidian-asciimath" plugin.
+- Confirm the changes.
+- You're good to go!

 #### Code block

 ~~~text